Aggregate capacity of TCLs with cycling constraints: Numerical Experiments

-In the method comparison scenario, the purpose is to illustrate that all individual TCL QoS \textit{must} be accounted for in reference \optProbName.
-The proposed and alternative methods are used to plan two reference signals.
-We then use a priority stack controller to coordinate an ensemble of TCLs to track the planned reference signals.
-Under priority stack control, we present three tracking scenarios: (t-i) tracking the reference from the proposed method (t-ii) tracking the reference from the alternative method and (t-iii) tracking the reference from the alternative method with TCLs that disregard their cycling QoS.
-The intent being to show that only in scenario (t-i) will the ensemble of TCLs be able to track the planned reference while each individual enforces its own QoS.
+The closed loop simulation are performed for three reference tracking scenarios: (t-i) reference computed from the proposed method, (t-ii) reference computed from the alternative method, and (t-iii) reference from the alternative method, but the coordinator \emph{does not} enforce the cycling constraint of the TCLs. \emph{We find that only in scenario (t-i) will the ensemble of TCLs be able to track the planned reference while each individual maintaining all three of its QoS constraints.} Details are described next.

-The priority stack controller mentioned in the above scenarios is a modified version of the one presented in~\cite{HaoVincent:2015}, so to also enforce the individual TCLs cycling~\eqref{eq:invCycle} QoS; it by default enforces the temperature~\eqref{eq:invTz} QoS.
-The priority stack controller does not enforce the energy QoS~\eqref{eq:invEng}, as selecting appropriate bounds ($\tilde{E}^j$) is a function of the price of electricity, which is out of the scope of this paper.

-\begin{coomment} Since our capacity characterization is coordination algorithm independent, the choice of the coordination algorithm is arbitrary.
-However, we use a priority stack controller in the above mentioned experiments due to its simplicity.
-Coordination algorithms that depend on multitudes of tuning parameters could obscure the results if these hyper parameters are not tuned correctly. \end{coomment}